rocicorp/reflect-draw/README.md

 ## Hacking Locally

 The `dev-worker` command runs the worker using [Miniflare](https://miniflare.dev/), a really nice Cloudflare emulation environment.
-This is super convenient and doesn't require a CF account but doesn't give you a realistic view of performance.
+This is super convenient and doesn't require a CF account.
+Unfortunately, it also doesn't give you a realistic view of performance since everything is local.

 ```bash
 npm install